radixdlt/scrypto-challenges/3-lending/degenfi/README.md

 New Entities: 0
 ```

 As you can see, Radix's asset-oriented approach allows us to string together a series of transactions that must happen all at once or else none of the individual transactions happens at all.
 The flash loan design is very elegant and flexible to use.
-Due to the Radix Engine's asset oriented approach, we can create what are called "(transient tokens)"[https://github.com/radixdlt/scrypto-examples/tree/main/defi/basic-flash-loan] which are tokens that can never be deposited, only burnt.
+Due to the Radix Engine's asset oriented approach, we can create what are called "[transient tokens](https://github.com/radixdlt/scrypto-examples/tree/main/defi/basic-flash-loan)" which are tokens that can never be deposited, only burnt.
 In this way, we can submit several transactions using the Transaction Manifest that allows Bob to:

 1. Take out a flash loan to borrow 1,000 XRD.
 2. Deposit 2,000 XRD as collateral.